2010 in Bellator MMA

 2010 in Bellator MMA was the second installment of the Bellator Fighting Championships (Bellator FC)-produced series.
-It started on April 8, 2010 and ended June 24, 2010.
+It started on April 8, 2010, and ended on June 24, 2010.
 Tournaments were held in the featherweight, lightweight, welterweight and middleweight divisions.
 The winner of each tournament will get a shot at the current Bellator Champion in his respective weight class.
 Three of the four current Bellator Champions also fought during this season in "Super Fights".
-These non-tournament, non-title catch-weight fights were to help prepare the champions in defending their titles against the winners of this season's tournament winners sometime in the third season.
+These non-tournament, non-title catch-weight fights were to help prepare the champions in defending their titles against the winners of this season's tournaments sometime in the third season.

 Bellator 13

 Bellator 13 was a mixed martial arts event by Bellator Fighting Championships.
-The event took place on Thursday, April 8, 2010 at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida.
+The event took place on Thursday, April 8, 2010, at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida.